bradonomics/simplesheets-shopping-cart/README.md

 # SimpleSheets Shopping Cart
 Checkout the demo here: http://demo.bradonomics.com/simplesheets-shopping-cart/

+The Spreadsheet with the data can bee seen here: https://docs.google.com/spreadsheets/d/11BNDZeQ4nqwVA-BYViMeM1QfWBtqJT-hqKpc6hh22aM/

 SimpleSheets Shopping Cart is a simple shopping cart app that uses Google Sheets for product management and Paypal for checkout.
 It incorporates work from the following:

 #### simpleCart(js)